ManhCuong0304/Music-Preference-Analysis/README.md

 ## Visualizations & Data Analysis
 ### 1. Apple Music

+### a.1.
+Overall Analysis Visualization

+![image](https://github.com/user-attachments/assets/d2b40306-54d5-4050-a09e-ab38e583b23c)

-### a.
+### a.2.
 Overall Analysis

-![image](https://github.com/user-attachments/assets/d2b40306-54d5-4050-a09e-ab38e583b23c)
+Overall, on the Apple Music platform, Vietnamese listeners have gradually shifted their preference from US-UK pop to V-pop.
+As a result, music by Vietnamese artists has appeared more frequently in the Weekly Rank Chart since 2021.

+Sơn Tùng M-TP is undoubtedly the "King of V-pop" as he is the Most Dominant Artist on this platform, reaching the First position 26 times.
+He achieved this with seven different songs, with Chúng ta của hiện tại and Đừng làm trái tim anh đau being the two biggest hits, each reaching No.1 seven times.
+Additionally, Chúng ta của hiện tại stayed relevant for 194 weeks.

+Even though he has multiple hits, the Most Dominant Song does not belong to Sơn Tùng M-TP.
+Từng Quen by Wren Evans holds this title, ranking 1st for 15 weeks—an impressive feat for a young artist like him.
+Perhaps because of this success, both he and tlinh secured collaborations with Apple: "[Cứu lấy âm nhạc](https://www.youtube.com/watch?v=3K6PRfAp6O4)" and "[đừng làm nó phức tạp](https://www.youtube.com/watch?v=k2oCfQ5QOIk)".
+It seems that Apple wanted to position itself as a young and energetic brand, as they actively promoted these two music videos.
+The Like-to-View ratio for Wren's song is only 0.11%, indicating that while the video was not highly engaging, it was seen by a large audience through advertising.

 ### b.
 Individual Analysis

 ![image](https://github.com/user-attachments/assets/bd5ff59b-b9eb-4113-b0bd-f1fef6e6e040)

-### c.
-Data Analysis

--Overall, in Apple Music platform, Vietnamese listeners had gradually shifted their preference from USUK pop to V-pop, because of that the music made by Vietnamese artists were showing up more in the Weekly Rank Chart since 2021.

--Sơn Tùng M-TP is undoubtly the "King of V-pop", because he is the Most Dominant Artist in this platform with 26 times in the First position, he achieved the First position with 7 different songs, "Chúng ta của hiện tại" and "Đừng làm trái tim anh đau" were the 2 hits with 7 times in the No.1 song, and "Chúng ta của hiện tại" also stayed relevant for 194 weeks.

--Even though having multiple hits, the Most Dominant Song was not belong to Sơn Tùng M-TP, "Từng Quen" from Wren Evans is the Most Dominant Song with 15 times in the 1st Rank.
-This is an impressive feat for a young artist like him.
-Maybe because of this feat, he and tlinh both each got a collaborative song with Apple: "[Cứu lấy âm nhạc](https://www.youtube.com/watch?v=3K6PRfAp6O4)" and "[đừng làm nó phức tạp](https://www.youtube.com/watch?v=k2oCfQ5QOIk)".